piyushku0331/Campus_connect/Campus_Connect_Case_Study.md

 - **Service Mesh**: Comprises microservice-like modules within the monolithic architecture for modularity:
   - **Authentication Service**: Manages user login, OTP verification, and session handling using JWT tokens with automatic refresh.
   - **Feed Service**: Handles post creation, retrieval, and interactions (likes, comments) with real-time updates via Socket.io.
-  - **Media Service**: Integrates with Cloudinary for image/video uploads, processing, and delivery, supporting multiple resolutions for optimized bandwidth.
+  - **Media Service**: Integrates with GridFS (MongoDB) for image/video uploads, processing, and delivery, supporting multiple resolutions for optimized bandwidth.
   - **Chat Service**: Facilitates real-time messaging using Socket.io, with message persistence in MongoDB and support for group conversations.
   - **Event Service**: Manages event creation, RSVPs, and notifications, with calendar integration and automated reminders.
   - **Resource Service**: Enables upload, categorization, and search of study materials, with download tracking and access controls.